-After Germany assumed control of the Caroline Archipelago in 1899 (see p.
-6 of History and Myth), colonial officials allowed religious education to continue on the islands but established separate schools with more robust curricula.
+After Germany assumed control of the Caroline Archipelago in 1899 (see History and Myth), colonial officials allowed religious education to continue on the islands but established separate schools with more robust curricula.
 German schooling was largely secular and focused on reading, writing, and basic arithmetic.
-The German colonial government also established rudimentary homemaking courses for girls, the first time that girls had taken part ir formal education.
+The German colonial government also established rudimentary homemaking courses for girls, the first time that girls system was segregated by language ability: children who could speak Japanese were sent to shogakko (primary schools) for 5 years, and students who did not speak Japanese went to 3-year kogakko (public schools).
+All teachers were initially Japanese.